okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 You can use either hCAPTCHA or reCAPTCHA with the redirect or embedded authentication deployment models.
 See [Okta deployment models](/docs/concepts/redirect-vs-embedded/).

->**Note:** Okta only supports the hCAPTCHA and reCAPTCHA services.
+Okta only supports the hCAPTCHA and reCAPTCHA services.
 Any other CAPTCHA type could lead to lockout.

-but not SDKs.
+If you use the [Sign-in Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
+If you use any other Okta SDK, you need to implement CAPTCHA.
+See [CAPTCHAs](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CAPTCHA/).

 ### Interaction code grant type for embedded authentication